 It does not matter what time of day you get there; I personally had a very good first coffee there after beating the crowds to the top, but you can have breakfast, lunch, or afternoon snacks with basic food but decent enough paninis.
 The coffee is simply an excuse to sit down and watch Rome from this ancient fortification, which started off as Hadrian’s Mausoleum, then turned into a fort, barracks, and museum.
 It is also the place to look out for the marble cannon balls, one of the quirkier things to see in Rome.

 Pro Tip: Steps away lies the Atlante Hotel with its rather lovely rooftop restaurant Les Etoiles Roma overlooking St. Peter’s.
+By the way, if you’re still seeking accommodations, check out our guide to find even more beautiful boutique hotels in Rome.

 3. The Pavillions Rome, The First Musica